Wilbert Luna Arellanes

 - Currently counsels the Office of the President of a Latin American country regarding an ambitious legal reform program to foster the development of the nation's economy, on matters like corporate law, banking, fintech, Web3 activities, public-private partnerships, etc.

 - Helped design the strategy for the interaction of an Eastern European country with the Financial Action Task Force.

 - Performed as advisor of a Middle Eastern central bank on the country's financial regulatory reform.

 - Advise to a development bank of the French Government on sovereign guarantees.

 - Counselled an African central bank in preparation for country's mutual evaluation on anti-money laundering and counter-financing of terrorism.

 - Being part of the successful defense team of a former President of Mexico on a US$50 million tort case before different US Federal Courts (including the Supreme Court of the United States).**

 - Helped client to obtain the antitrust authorization to sell a 168-MW wind farm in the north of Mexico (deal value: US$250 million).

-- Advisor in a high-profile cartel investigation in the hydrocarbons sector in Mexico.
+- Successfully advised a corporate group in a high-profile cartel investigation in the hydrocarbons sector in Mexico.